ahoffer/concurrency-exercises/solutions/README.md

 public synchronized static MySingleton getInstance() {
 ```

-The synchronization keyword only allows one thread at a time to enter the method.
+The synchronize keyword only allows one thread at a time to enter the method.

 ### Solution 2: static initialization